austiecodes/DockerWebServer/README.md

 We have designed a special configuration for the container to ensure that the container has the same privileges as the user on the host, so there are requirements for the mirroring environment.
 The main requirement is that the sudo package is installed in the container.

 Then, the four files `/etc/passwd`, `/etc/group`,` /etc/shadow`, `/etc/sudoers` need to be extracted from the image and placed in `data/image/{image name}/`.
-Also you need to write the `start.sh` script, which creates the `/home/{user}` directory and changes the creator to the specified user using the shown command, and executes a running process at the end to keep the container running (e.g., `while true; do sleep 10000000; done`).
+Also, you need to write the `start.sh` script, which creates the `/home/{user}` directory and changes the creator to the specified user using the shown command, and executes a running process at the end to keep the container running (e.g., `while true; do sleep 10000000; done`).
 You can refer to` data/image/conda:py38_492/start.sh`

 The image build can be found in `dockerfile/Dockerfile.servermanager_pytorch`